lucia-auth/lucia/examples/nuxt/github-oauth/README.md

 // }
 ```

-## Setup Github OAuth
+## Setup GitHub OAuth

-[Create a new Github OAuth app](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app).
+[Create a new GitHub OAuth app](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app).
 The redirect uri should be set to `localhost:5173/login/github/callback`.
 Copy and paste the client id and secret into `.env`.

 ```bash
 GITHUB_CLIENT_ID=""